Abuhaneeph/Rezacles/README.md

-#### Rez user Upline is generated based on how many generation the Contract Owner's Address serve as the Referee Upline
+#### For Rez users that registered with referral ID,There Uplines is generated based on how many generation the Contract Owner's Address serve as the Referee Upline
 ***
-##### Any Rez user that register with referral ID,The Upline for that user is determined by the below technique

 + C.O.A serve as the Referee Upline in Five Generation